 Proposed Project at 99A Essex Avenue next to Cape Ann’s Marina Resort

-Currently a large portion of the boats kept at the Marina in the summer leave Gloucester to be stored elsewhere because the Marina or Gloucester does not have a facility to accommodate them.
-This is a unique economic development and opportunity for the Marina itself, but also for jobs and economic prospects for Gloucester.
-With two marine travel lifts and hydraulic trailers Cape Ann Marina accommodates in the water and out of the water boat storage for boats as big as 90′.
+Tobin and Drew Dominick, owners of Dominick Holdings LLC, are looking to permit and install a large indoor heated boat storage building at 99A Essex Avenue, next door to their other property, Cape Ann’s Marina Resort.
+Currently, a large portion of the boats kept at the Marina in the summer leave Gloucester to be stored elsewhere because the Marina or Gloucester does not have a facility to accommodate them.
+This is a unique economic development and opportunity for the Marina itself, but also for jobs and economic prospects for Gloucester’s maritime industry.
+With two marine travel lifts and hydraulic trailers Cape Ann Marina accommodates in the water and out of the water boat storage for boats as big as 90′, 100’+ in water.
 While many boats are stored on trailers and can legally go over the road to one’s back yard, there are many boats that can’t go on a trailer or over the road.
 So when it comes to indoor storage for a large boat that can’t go over the road, the Marina will be able to get those big boats inside because they never have to leave the property.
-This is unique in today’s world on our portion of developed coastlines and harbors.
+This is unique in today’s world of development.
+There are less and less areas on our portion of developed coastlines and harbors where such a resource like this can happen.

-The newly proposed project passed The Zoning Board of Appeals at the end of 2019.
-Now the applications are in for the Conservation Commission, Planning Board and City Council.
+The proposed project passed The Zoning Board of Appeals at the end of 2019.

 By Deb Eliason, Eliason Law Office